kievo23/spring-boot/README.md

 # spring-boot
 Introduction to spring boot framework.
-Crud Operations in @Controller and @RestControllers stereo type with JPA package, Mysql, Web, thymeleaf and dev-tools
+Crud Operations in @Controller and @RestControllers stereotype with JPA, Mysql, Web, thymeleaf and dev-tools packages.

 Gradle as the dependancy manager